Dental Implants in Greenville

 - A Full Arch of Teeth – usually four dental implants for a fixed or detachable arch of dentures

 No one should have to worry that their dentures will slip loose and embarrass them when eating with friends and family.
-We want our patients to be able to enjoy a rich and varied diet and the experience the simple joy of eating comfortably in the presence of others.
+At Heritage Dentistry, we want our patients to be able to enjoy a rich and varied diet and the experience the simple joy of eating comfortably in the presence of others.
 Ill-fitting dentures can rob you of those pleasures in life.
 Dental implants can give you back control over your diet and dining habits.

 With just four dental implants, a full arch of dentures can be securely attached.
 They do not shift or slip out of place, and only come loose when you choose to take them out.
 With implant-based dentures, all your favorite foods will be back on the menu and you’ll never have to worry about being embarrassed by your teeth again.
 Corn on the cob?
 No problem.
 Whole apples?
 No problem.
 Dental implants stay put and can stand up to the toughest foods.

 The Healthier Choice for Tooth Replacement